New

 Verify that the JSON file you provided to the GST Portal with your GSTIN is the most recent version and accurate.

-1. GSTR 1 JSON Error Code: RET191113 – The GSTIN is invalid.
-Please provide a valid GSTIN
+2. GSTR 1 JSON Error Code: RET191113 – The GSTIN provided was not valid.
+An active GSTIN is necessary.

 Solutions: